Ferenc Fricsay: Biography

+Fricsay found his final resting place at the cemetery of Ermatingen in the Swiss canton of Thurgau, where the family settled in 1952.
+His mother Berta, née Lengyel (1876-1963), died less than a month after Fricsay and was buried in the same grave.
+His grandson Dominic-Ferenc Dobay (1972-1992), his first wife Martha Fricsay-Telbisz (1915-1997) and Herta Stein (1912-2005) were buried in the same site as well.
+In 2015, the grave was declared by the municipality as a memorial which is protected from dissolution.

 Repertoire and recordings

 Fricsay was known for his interpretations of the music of Mozart and Beethoven, as well as that of his teachers Béla Bartók and Zoltán Kodály.
 According to the entry in "New Grove", he conducted without a baton, but "confounded the adverse critics of this technique by the extreme clarity and precision of his performances," to which "New Grove" ascribes "a dynamic spirit" and "vividness of character in familiar classics."

 From the 1950s until his death, he recorded for Deutsche Grammophon.
 He led the inauguration of the rebuilt Deutsche Oper Berlin with a performance of Don Giovanni on 24 September 1961.